Alain Soral: Early writings and filmmaking

 In the early 1990s, Soral joined the French Communist Party.
-His then-friend Simon Liberati, who also joined at the time, later said that they were just being eccentrics, since the communist party was collapsing electorally and becoming members could be perceived as original.
-During the same period, he worked for L'Idiot international, a controversial newspaper founded by Jean-Edern Hallier.
+His then-friend Simon Liberati, who also joined at the time, later said that he and Soral were just being eccentrics, since the communist party was collapsing electorally and becoming members could be perceived as original.
+During the same period, Soral worked for L'Idiot international, a controversial newspaper founded by Jean-Edern Hallier.
 He wrote columns in the young women's magazine 20 Ans and also worked for the gossip magazine Entrevue.

 Soral became interested in Marxist thinkers.
 In 1992, he was a guest on Mireille Dumas' TV show Bas les masques to discuss his experience as a pick-up artist and his vision of love.
 This led him to publish in 1996 the book Sociologie du dragueur ("Sociology of the pick-up artist"), which he described as a "Marxist analysis of seduction".
-Also in 1996, he appeared in Catherine Breillat's film Parfait Amour!, playing a supporting role as a "macho hoodlum".
+Also in 1996, he appeared in Catherine Breillat's film Parfait Amour!, in a supporting role as a "macho hoodlum".

 In 1999, Soral published another polemical essay, Vers la féminisation? – Démontage d'un complot antidémocratique ("Towards feminisation? – Analysis of an antidemocratic plot"), in which he argued that feminism and the resulting "feminization" of society were a tool of capitalist oppression.
 Scholar Mickaël Studnicki later analyzed Soral's book as an early emergence of masculinist discourses in France.

-Soral then developed his first feature film as a director, Confession d'un dragueur ("Confessions of a pick-up artist"), released in 2001, which was a commercial and critical fiasco.
+Soral then developed Confession d'un dragueur ("Confessions of a pickup artist"), his first feature film as a director, purportedly based on his own experiences.
+Released in 2001, it was a commercial and critical fiasco.
 The film's producer said that he had only realized belatedly that the statements found in the script about male-female relations were serious rather than ironic.
-Soral later claimed that the failure of his film had been caused by "Jews and faggots".
+Soral later commented that the failure of his film had been caused by "Jews and faggots", though he claimed that it had since become a "cult film".